 Today, there are a lot of good suggestions on how to keep your data secure — we have 12 ways to lock down your digital life, for example.
 But putting passwords behind a strong online manager is certainly an option.
-These five all offer at least two-factor authentication, which is crucial and frankly should be standard for most sites.
+These seven all offer at least two-factor authentication, which is crucial and frankly should be standard for most sites.
 Some have free pricing tiers, and all are less than what you're likely spending a month on coffee right now.

 - Basic: Free